Pratiksha605/monoZDocs/docs/monoZLink/protocolConfiguration/awsIoT.md

 title: AWS IoT Core
 sidebar_position: 3
 ---
-In this guide we will walkthrough setting up AWS IoT core configuration in monoZ:Link.
-As part of this guide, we will setup a “thing” in AWS IoT core to receive data from monoZ:Link.
+In this guide we will walkthrough setting up a “thing” in AWS IoT core to receive data from monoZ:Link.
 We will configure AWS IoT core configuration in monoZ:Link and attach it to device group.
 <img src={require('@site/static/img/monoZ-Link-AWS-Iot.png').default} />